-The pros of these stabilizers are that they don’t have to be stored away, increases critical speed and use a clean, dry towing ball.
-On the other hand, they are slightly expensive compared to the blade-type stabilizers and use a special and unique hitch lock.
+The pros of these stabilizers are that they don’t have to be stored away, increase critical speed and use a clean, dry towing ball.
+On the other hand, they are slightly expensive compared to blade-type stabilizers and use a special and unique hitch lock.

 Active stability braking system:

 This was introduced mainstream in the 2007s and is still a new concept.
 These systems are very helpful in controlling unnecessary movements in strong weather conditions.
 This system uses sensors and the status of the system is also displayed when it gets ready to be used.

 Why do caravans snake?